MarianVilau/AVR-Arhitecture/Control Panel Application/Readme.md

 This project involves designing a prototype for a central control panel in a car, integrating an OLED1 extension board to control HVAC vents.
 The vents are positioned to direct airflow in three directions: left, central, and right.
 Each vent has a corresponding button and LED on the OLED1 board, providing visual confirmation to the driver about the enabled function of each vent.

 ## Requirements
+## 33x - first version of this software

 ### Button Behavior